Due Date: Sunday, May 22nd

 - Keep in mind that, as in your blogs, in-class freewriting, class discussions, you can’t discuss everything.
 Spend time choosing and focusing your ideas before you start drafting your essay; I would encourage you to review your own notes and the Class Notes as starting points for your brainstorming process.

-- This essay extends the thinking and writing you have already done in class and in your blogging.
+- This essay extends the thinking and writing you have already done in class and in your blogging and other assignments.
 Therefore, while you should of course feel free to build on what you have already written this semester in blogs or other informal writing (or what we have discussed in class), do not simply repeat what you have previously stated elsewhere.
 Remember that your blogging is only an informal response to the texts we read and, as such, your posts may not be organized effectively or clearly / fully articulated.
 You should use this material as freewriting (or even a rough draft), and then work to revise it into a coherent and detailed argument.
 There is a much greater emphasis on analysis and structure in this essay than in your blog posts and other informal writing.

 - This essay builds from your close reading of your experiences in dialogue with texts and ideas we have read/discussed together as a class.
 You can also bring in other examples (relevant texts, contemporary events, or even your own outside experiences), but discussion of them should stay grounded in the core reflection/discussion of your experiences this semester.
 As always, choose specific quotes and examples from the texts that are relevant to your claims and use them in the service of supporting these ideas.
 Remember that each quote / example should be introduced, explained and analyzed, relevant, and cited (using MLA style for in-text citations).
 You should also provide a Works Cited page for the texts you use, at the end of your essay … this page doesn’t count towards the 5-6 page requirement for the essay.